 Resume summary is the best place to expand on your brand and outline your value proposition.
 Your value proposition is something you’re best at.
 Some excel in increasing profitability, some are adept at building community relationships, and some can drive businesses out of the crisis.
 Ask yourself: What differentiates you from other leaders in the industry?
 What is your motto?
 Take your time to brainstorm and write down the answers.
 Find your own unique selling point and present it to the employer, aligning it with their goals.
 Probably, this is the best recipe for crafting a perfect career summary.

-If your job search takes longer than you had expected, you might be interested in speeding up the process using expert tricks: http://resumeperk.com/blog/10-useful-tips-to-speed-up-job-search.
+If your job search takes longer than you had expected, you might be interested in speeding up the process using expert tricks from resume writing service: http://resumeperk.com/blog/10-useful-tips-to-speed-up-job-search.

 - Focus on accomplishments, not job duties